My images are natural abstract art. The subject matter is natural. I take photos in a natural way.

 My pictures are abstract in that they do not resemble the subject matter.

 They are Art because they carry emotional messages.

 I take pictures in a way that is deliberately unpredictable.
 At high magnification extreme detail re-defines reality.
 A stream of mostly meaningless images appear in the viewfinder.
 Occasionally one excites the imagination.
 It must be captured immediately, without thinking.
 I hope that by working in this way I am accessing my pre-conscious mind.
 In this I am trying to follow Paul Klee.

 So my images are of things I didn’t know and can’t imagine.
-As they are based on my perceptions, I hope they are ambiguous.
+As they are based on instant perceptions, I hope they are ambiguous.
 I want the viewer to contribute.
 Given that they are of flowers, but don’t resemble flowers, they illustrate the arbitrary nature of what it is we think we see.